123githubatul/Atul-s-Portfolio/README.md

 # [Project 2: Data Exploration and Visualization  on Superstore Data_set Using SQL and Tableau](https://drive.google.com/file/d/1gcqa2ZPuw-il0uiChAmDMlhaQIEox-Hl/view?usp=sharing)

-## In this project the maximum and average sales of various products and customer were categorised based upon the based upon the year , states/cities and segments later a dashboard was made.
+## In this project the maximum and average sales of various products and customer were categorised based upon the based upon the year , states/cities and segments , later a dashboard was made.
-* Tools used:
 * Exploration Tool : SQL
 * Visualization Tool : Tableau
 * Data_set source : www.kaggle.in where in Superstore (https://drive.google.com/file/d/1okrk4Kmr9er_63G6ViC3bQoy6O0KVl9-/view?usp=sharing)